Sean Avery: Film and television appearances

 Avery had a small role in the 2005 Maurice Richard biopic The Rocket: The Legend of Rocket Richard, portraying former New York Rangers defenseman Bob Dill.

 Avery appeared in a 2007 episode of MADtv with Kings teammates Tom Kostopoulos and Scott Thornton.

 He was on People magazine’s Sexiest Man Alive 2007 list.

 He was a guest on a 2009 episode of Late Night with Jimmy Fallon; a Top Ten List presenter on a 2009 episode of Late Show with David Letterman; a guest judge on Project Runway: All Stars in 2012; and appeared on Fashion Police in 2013.

-On March 4, 2014, he was announced as one of the celebrities who will take part in the 18th season of Dancing with the Stars.
+On March 4, 2014, he was announced as one of the celebrities who would take part in the 18th season of Dancing with the Stars.
 He partnered with Karina Smirnoff.
 The two were the second couple to be eliminated on week 2 after a double elimination.

 He appeared in two movies starring Mark Wahlberg and directed by Peter Berg: 2016's Patriots Day and 2018's Mile 22.

 In January 2020, Avery announced he was cast in Christopher Nolan's film Tenet.
-He also appeared in Nolan's Oppenheimer in 2023.
+He also appeared in Nolan's Oppenheimer in 2023, and appeared in 2026's The Odyssey.

 In 2021, he appeared in S01E06 of the AMC Series Kevin Can F**k Himself as himself.

 He has appeared multiple times in 2021–22 as a guest commentator on the Gutfeld! show on Fox News.

-Appeared on The Crave Network show Shoresy, playing himself.
+In 2025, Avery cameoed in an episode of the Crave original comedy series Shoresy.